JayCrlt/BenthFun/README.md

 - `MiniDots` will be used then to summarize O2 🫁 data for each experiment 🔬 (e.g., Transplants at T0, Transplants at T1).

 **Calcification**
-- `Titration_alkalinity` is used to define the total alkalinity (TA) from the titration done in the lab 👩‍🔬.
+- `Titration_alkalinity` is used to define the total alkalinity (TA) from the lab titrations 👩‍🔬.
 - `Alkalinity` is used to convert TA to calcification or dissolution rates 🐚.

 **Light influence**